gem-coop/governance/Gem.coop-Governance.md

 1. The Project Leader will be elected every two years by Gem.coop members in a [Schulze Condorcet method](https://en.wikipedia.org/wiki/Schulze_method) (aka 'beatpath') election.
 The PLC will nominate at least one candidate for Project Leader.
 Any member may nominate a candidate, or self-nominate.
 Nominations must be announced to the membership three weeks before the AGM.

-1. Any vacancy of the Project Leader will be filled by appointment of the PLC.
+1. Any vacancy of the Project Leader will be filled by an ordinary resolution of the PLC.

 1. A technical decision of the Project Leader may be overruled by an ordinary resolution of the TSC.